MahirTanzim/MathCompiler/README.md

 ---
 ## Project Description

 The **Syntax-Directed Translator for Simple Mathematical Expressions** is a tool that translates simple arithmetic expressions into a target representation, such as assembly-like instructions (3-address code).
-The translator takes expressions like `2 + 3 * 4` and processes them based on operator precedence and associativity.
+The translator processes expressions like `2 + 3 * 4` based on operator precedence and associativity.

 ## What is Syntax Directed Translation(SDT)?